greghearn/nodejs-toolbelt/packages/correlation-keys/README.md

 # nodejs-toolbelt package correlation-keys
-This module provides a way for recording correlation key value pairs.
+This module provides a way for recording correlation key value pairs extended from javascripts Map interface.

 A configurable prefix is added to the beginning of each correlation key defaulting to 'x-correlation-' if one is not configiured.
 Setting your own prefix is optional, any changes to your prefix will preserve your values assigned to their corresponding keys with your new prefix.